-The following drugs are supported through this program from April 1, 2023 through March 31, 2024.
+The following drugs are supported by this program through March 31, 2025.
 All drugs will be reimbursed at the Medicaid rate to the pharmacy and are the oral form unless otherwise stated.
 Generics will be used when available.
 Before purchasing prescription drugs, the client is responsible for contacting the Ryan White Part B Program in order that a direct-billing arrangement can be set up.